bgpkit/bgpkit-broker-backend/README.md

 We also provide native Rust API to access the broker data in a more ergonomic way.
 Please visit our [Rust API repository](https://github.com/bgpkit/bgpkit-broker) to learn more.

+## Deployment

+### Deploying with Docker

+Here is a step-by-step guide for deploying BGPKIT Broker with Docker

+1. Checkout the repository
+2. cd into `deployment` directory
+3. run `docker-compose up -d`

+The initial database bootstrap phase would take about 3-5 minutes depending on your deployment environment.

+After the initial bootstrap phase is done, the API service should be up and running, currently hosted at port `8080`.
+You can modify the port in `docker-compose.yml` file.
+In the mean time, a cronjob service also started, crawling collectors for recent data every 5 minutes.
+The frequency can be configured in the `update.cron`.
+It is not recommended to go more frequent than one crawl per 5 minutes.

 ## LICENSE

 See [LICENSE][LICENSE] file for details.